Author: Alberto Vidal Rodríguez

 The procedure for using augmented reality navigation, referred to by Google as Live view, it is relatively simple.

 Once the application is open, the destination must be selected.
 This can be done by choosing the specific point on the map or by entering the address by means of text in the search engine enabled for it.
-Once we have chosen the place to which we want to go, we must click on the button How to get there at the bottom left of the screen.
+Once we have chosen the place to which we want to go, we must click on the button How to arrive at the bottom left of the screen.
 Subsequently, as can be seen in the image on the right, the option to carry out the route on foot must be selected and click on the option to Live view.

 When these steps have been followed, Google Maps will display messages on the screen in order to give us information about the use of this augmented reality functionality.
 These messages are as shown below.
 In them, a brief description of the operation is made, access is requested by the application to access the camera and the user is instructed to be careful and to be attentive to the environment while using this functionality, especially in those dangerous points such as zebra crossings or crosses.

 Once we have read these messages, the application will try to locate our position through the images obtained by the camera and the GPS.
 This process may take a few moments.
 To do this, we must point the camera at the street in which we are and the objects that surround us, especially those that are representative such as buildings, shops or posters.

 In general, during the tests carried out, this process has been carried out successfully, although on some occasions it has taken about 15 or 20 seconds to identify our position, so you have to have some patience.
 If we carry out this scan in a poorly lit area or that does not have very representative elements that the application can identify, the following message will be displayed on the screen.